Jim876633/mail-chimp-subscribe-api/README.md

 # Mailchimp Subscribe API

-This is a simple frontend application for adding members to a list using the [Mailchimp Subscribe API](https://mailchimp.com/developer/marketing/api/list-members/add-member-to-list/).
+This is a simple API service build with [Netlify](https://www.netlify.com/) for front-end developers, allowing you to add members to a list using the [Mailchimp Subscribe API](https://mailchimp.com/developer/marketing/api/list-members/add-member-to-list/).
 Users can sign up for your mailing list directly from your website.

 ## Getting Started